tangram-tools/Notion-Database-Icon-Automation/README.md

 ## GitHub Actions Automation

 The project is configured to run automatically every 4 hours using GitHub Actions.
 The workflow file is located in `.github/workflows/run-script.yml`.

+upadte your reposiorty secrets NOTION_API_KEY=your-notion-api-key DATABASE_ID=your-database-id

+then un-comment the `on` section to enable this github action